The Club Constitution 2021

 ROTATION OF DIRECTORS

-47. At every subsequent Annual General Meeting any Captain or Vice-Captain who has served for one year since their respective last election shall retire from office.
-Such retiring Captain or Vice-Captain shall only be eligible for re-election in exceptional circumstances and if the Committee members believe it in the best interests of the Club.
+47 At every subsequent Annual General Meeting the President, Men’s Captain and Ladies’ Captain who has served for one year since their respective last election shall retire from office.
+Such retiring President, Men’s Captain and Ladies’ Captain shall only be eligible for re-election in exceptional circumstances and if the Committee members believe it in the best interests of the Club.

-51. In addition, and without prejudice to the provisions of Section 303 of the Act, the Club may by special resolution remove any Committee Member before the expiration of his period of office, and may by an ordinary resolution appoint another qualified member in his stead.
+51 In addition, and without prejudice to the provisions of the Act, the Club may by special resolution remove any Committee Member before the expiration of his period of office and may by an ordinary resolution appoint another qualified member in his stead.

 PROCEEDINGS OF THE DIRECTORS

-52. The Committee shall meet monthly.
-The quorum necessary for the transaction of business shall be seven and for sub-committee the quorum shall be 4.
+52 The Committee shall meet monthly.
+The quorum necessary for the transaction of business shall be six and for sub-committee the quorum shall be 3.
 Proposals arising at the Full Committee Meeting shall be decided by a majority of votes.
-In the case of equality of votes the Chairman shall have a second or casting vote.
+In the case of equality of votes the Chairperson shall have a second or casting vote.

-53. The Captain of the Club shall preside as Chairman at all meetings of the Full Committee at which he shall be present but if no such Chairman be elected or if at any meeting the Captain be not present within fifteen minutes after the time appointed for holding the meeting and willing to preside, the President shall be Chairman of the meeting.
+53 A chairperson, elected by the committee, shall preside at all meetings of the Full Committee at which he or she shall be present but if no such Chairperson be elected or if at any meeting the elected Chairperson be not present within fifteen minutes after the time appointed for holding the meeting and willing to preside, the Secretary shall be Chairperson of the meeting.

-55. The Committee shall have power to appoint such Sub Committee as are considered necessary to deal with the affairs of the Club.
+55 The Committee shall have power to appoint such Sub Committee as are considered necessary to deal with the affairs of the Club.
 The Committee shall determine the composition, powers and terms of reference of each Sub Committee.
-The Committee members have the power to confer upon the Captain of the Club the authority to establish sub-committees for specific functions consisting of such Committee members as the Captain thinks fit, and any sub-committees so formed shall, in the execution of powers so delegated, conform to any terms of reference imposed on it by the Captain.
+The Committee members have the power to confer upon the Chairperson of the committee the authority to establish sub-committees for specific functions consisting of such Club members as the Chairperson thinks fit, and any sub-committees so formed shall, in the execution of powers so delegated, conform to any terms of reference imposed on it by the Chairperson.
 The meetings and proceedings of any such sub-committees shall be governed by the provisions of these Articles so far as applicable and so far as the same shall not be superseded by any Bye Laws provided that such sub-committees shall only be empowered to make recommendations for consideration by the Committee members.
 The Committee may empower any such sub-committees to co-opt any member of the club.
-The quorum for such meeting shall be four.
+The quorum for such meeting shall be three.

 (a) All sums of money received and expended by the Club and the matters in respect of which such receipts and expenditure take place;